LewisResearchGroup/ms-mint/README.md

 # MINT (Metabolomics Integrator)

 MINT is an app for processing mzML and mzXML mass-spectrometry (MS) files in MS1 mode.
-Its main function is to sum up intensity values from predefined windows in m/z and scan-time (also called retention time) space.
-These window can be provided a separate `csv-file` or set interactively in a Jupyter notebook.
-A large number of MS-files can be processed in a standardized and reproducible manner.
+Its main function is to sum up intensity values from usually pre-defined windows in m/z and scan-time (also called retention time) space.
+These windows can be provided in a `csv-file` or set programmatically.
+Therefore, a large number of MS-files can be processed in very standardized and reproducible manner.

-The tool can be used with a browser based GUI implemented as interactve dashboard with [Plotly-Dash](https://plot.ly/dash/).
-A second experimental GUI is available that runs integrated in a Jupyter Notebook.
-Alternatively, the `ms_mint` package can be imported as python library without any gui to be integrated in any Python script to automate MS-file processing.
+The tool can be used with a browser based graphical user interface (GUI) implemented as interactive dashboard with [Plotly-Dash](https://plot.ly/dash/).
+A second (experimental) GUI is available that runs integrated in a `Jupyter Notebook`.
+Alternatively, the `ms_mint` package can be imported as python library to be integrated in any Python script and processing pipeline to automate MS-file processing.

 More information on how to install and run the program can be found in the [Documentation](https://soerendip.github.io/ms-mint/).